couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

         --scopes "storage-rw"
     done

-Now make sure the instances all started up ok:

-    for INSTANCE in "${INSTANCES[@]}"
-    do
-      gcloud compute instances describe ${INSTANCE} \
-        --project "couchbase-public" \
-        --zone "us-central1-f"
-    done
+Now edit each instance in the console so that delete the VM does not delete the disk.
+When that is complete delete all four VMs.

 Now you need to attach the license ID to each image.
 That process is described [here](https://cloud.google.com/launcher/docs/partners/technical-components#create_the_base_solution_vm).
 Note that you do not need to mount the disks and delete files since none were created.
-If everything is configured, all you need to do is delete the instances while not deleting the disks and then run:
+Now run the command:

     for INSTANCE in "${INSTANCES[@]}"
     do